-This project was a public/private partnership between the District, St. Hubert Catholic School, and Carver Soil and Water Conservation District (SWCD).
-The project germinated from a school staff member's desire to install a raingarden for her classroom as a project to address runoff from the school's parking lot that had created a deeply incised gully had formed within a tributary to Rice Marsh Lake.
+This project was a public/private partnership between RPBCWD, St. Hubert Catholic School, and Carver Soil and Water Conservation District (SWCD).
+The project germinated from a school staff member wishing to install a raingarden for her classroom.
+It was noticed that a deeply incised gully had formed tributary to Rice Marsh Lake.
 The project evolved to address the gully, install a rain garden, install a tree trench, restore 0.6 acres of fallow land to prairie, as well as make some drainage improvements on the site.
 In addition to the water quality benefits, RPBCWD staff are working with staff at St. Hubert to develop curriculum to turn the prairie into a living classroom.
 The school and RPBCWD are also working with a class at the University of Minnesota to study soil health and vegetation establishment at the site.